timnallen/little_shop/README.md

 New users can be created through the 'Register' link in the navigation bar.

-Admins can upgrade normal users to merchants or downgrade merchants to normal users via their respective profile or dashboard pages.
+Admins can upgrade normal users to merchants via the user's profile page.
+They can also downgrade merchants to regular users via the merchant's dashboard page.

 # How to Test